T2MNetwork/website/_pages/2024/cfp.md

 The conference will take place  __onsite__.

-Full papers can be ➡️[submitted]({% link _pages/submit.md %})⬅️ until the 15th of February.
-Only one paper per presenter will considered.
-Acceptance decisions will be sent by mid March.
+Submissions are now closed.
+Acceptance decisions will be sent by mid-March.

-For additional informations don't hesitate to get in touch at [organizers@t2m.network](mailto:organizers@t2m.network)
+For additional information don't hesitate to get in touch at [organizers@t2m.network](mailto:organizers@t2m.network)

 __Organization Committee__